 Commendation: Clarissa Botsford for Geology of a Father by Valerio Magrelli (Geologie di un padre)

-For conditions of entry and further details download the John Dryden Translation Competition 2016-2017 Entry Form.
+For conditions of entry and further details download the John Dryden Translation Competition 2017-2018 Entry Form.
+Entries will be received from September 2017, and the deadline for submissions is 12 February 2018.

 Entries, each consisting of source text, your translation, an entry form, and the entry fee, should be sent to: